Oil Slips After Hitting Three-Year High

 Continue Reading Below

+But the higher prices have also spurred more concern about rising production in places like the U.S., where companies have been locking in the higher prices for this year's output.

+"I think it's just gotten overbought and a bit tired," said Ric Navy, senior vice president for energy futures at RJ O'Brien & Associates.
+"There's a lot of talk of more and more production, more and more hedging," he said.

-The decline today is "more related to profit-taking after a good week," said Giovanni Staunovo, a commodity analyst at UBS Wealth Management.
+The decline Friday was "more related to profit-taking after a good week, " said Giovanni Staunovo, a commodity analyst at UBS Wealth Management.

-Mr. Staunovo said the market was likely also reconsidering petroleum-stocks data released yesterday by the U.S. Energy Information Administration.
-The agency reported a 7.4 million decline in crude barrels for the ended Dec.
-29, but said gasoline inventories rose by 4.8 million barrels and distillate stocks climbed by 8.9 million barrels, as refineries increased utilization rates.

 Continue Reading Below